 Prior to the beginning of the registration period for each regular semester, an advising hold is placed on the record of each enrolled undergraduate student who has completed 16 credit hours and above with a cumulative GPA below 2.5.
 The advising hold prevents a student from registering for courses in the subsequent semester or term.
-The advising hold for any student can only be removed by the student's academic advisor of his/her college.
+The advising hold for any student can only be removed by the student's academic advisor.